phstc/phstc.github.com/_posts/2013-05-04-auto-scale-sidekiq-workers-on-amazon-ec2.md

       end
     end

-That is it… When you create your Scale Policies, you just have to set up the metric namespace to "Worker" and name to "QueueSize".
+That's it… When you create your Scale Policies, you just have to set up the metric namespace to "Worker" and name to "QueueSize".

 ## Update the metric